VISHAL-038/VISHAL-038/README.md

-- 👋 Hi, I’m Vishal
-- 🌱 I’m currently pursuing my B.Tech from rayat bahra university.
-- 📫 How to reach me: You can email me at vishaal03.it@gmail.com
+👋 **Hey there!
+I'm Vishal!**

+🌱 **Currently Pursuing:**
+I’m on an exciting journey, working towards my B.Tech in Computer Science and Engineering at Rayat Bahara University. 🚀

+📫 **Let's Connect:**
+Have questions, ideas, or just want to chat?
+Shoot me an email at [vishaal03.it@gmail.com](mailto:vishaal03.it@gmail.com).
+I'd love to hear from you! 💌

+😄 **Pronouns:**
-- 😄 Pronouns: He/Him
+He/Him